Krupal-Patel/Python-Notes/tableau_2.md

 Inconsistent data types | Values that are represented using different types of data | The word "eight" and the numeral "8" in an Hours Slept field
 Duplicate data | Data that was unintentionally recorded more than once | Multiple votes from the same person Missing or incomplete data | Values that are either entirely missing or incomplete | "John" found in a Full Name field (missing the last name)

+### Preprocess Data Source
+Preprocess data by renaming, removing, and pivoting fields, and using Tableau's built-in Data Interpreter.

+#### How to Rename a Field
+Renaming a field in Tableau can be done a couple of different ways.
+You can either double-click the field name or right-click on the field and select "Rename."
+This can be done either in the data grid or the metadata grid.

+#### How to Hide a Field
+Hiding a field can be done by right-clicking the field and selecting "Hide."